mrwhale/limitlessled-bash/README.md

 basic command is in this format: ./led.sh [type] [zone] [command] [param]

 ./led.sh w 1 on
-This will turn on zone 1 white lights
+-This will turn on zone 1 white lights

 ./led.sh c 0 off
-This will turn ALL RGBW lights off (I use 0 for global)
+-This will turn ALL RGBW lights off (I use 0 for global)

 ./led.sh w 1 b up
-This will turn the brightness up 1 for zone 1 white lights
+-This will turn the brightness up 1 for zone 1 white lights

 All possible commands